piepdx/pie-cookbook/drafts/current/pie-cookbook-working-draft.md

 What's more, it's always best to start these conversations sooner rather than later.
 And it's always nice to have conversations about money and expectations when neither party is currently in a position to engage with one another — rather than at the awkward point where the startup is in dire need of capital.

 #### Corporate Venture aka Strategics
-Corporations with venture arms most often choose to make strategic investments in companies at later rounds as a means of strengthening partnerships or market position.
+When PIE started, corporations with venture arms would most often choose to make strategic investments in companies at later rounds as a means of strengthening partnerships or market position.
 You often hear these investments referred to as "strategic investments."
 As such, Corporate Venture groups are sometimes referred to as "strategics."

+These days, strategics are investing in all stages as they seek out innovation and partnership where and when it makes the most sense.

-Most accelerators will only work with corporate venture folks in the role of  mentors for Accelerator programs, given that corporate funds do not generally invest in early stage companies.
+That said, it is likely accelerators will only work with corporate venture folks in the role of  mentors for Accelerator programs, given that corporate funds do not generally invest in early stage companies.
 Like traditional VC, it's better to establish these relationships before a capital need arises for the startup.

 #### Private Equity
 Private Equity firms provide a means of creating a liquidity event without an initial public offering or acquisition by another company.